peter-conalgo/freesurface/README.md

 If culture at large abandoned the concept of proprietary rights, progress would accelerate in technology and human well being.

-### Is open source socialism or capitalism?

-Today open source means a lot of things to a small group of passionate people.
-They would do anything to make the day real where it just no longer made sense to keep ideas closed up behind walls.
-All of these people know that it amounts to awareness and showing its usefulness.
-They try very hard to form communities and shape some of the most amazing things you could ever imagine - should you imagine that way.

-The reality is that most of us don't, we know what the world is from where we sit.
-The truth is that no one person can know what the critical mass really wants.
-We need to find a way to make the critical mass tell us what what open source needs to mean.
-We need to know what people really want from it, what would really make them take action to have it.

-This project is a way for the world to just plain and simple say, MAKE THIS FOR US!

-By getting new curious folks to take part in it directly through the world's largest open source platform we may be able to get a few more perspectives wandering around here.
-There are a lot of professionals out there who could easily pick up a few new habbits to take part in it all.

 ### What is the real motivation here?

 It's evolving.
 It's still just me, so I will give some context about the person.
 At first I thought